In this post:

 5: You are CONSTANTLY HUNGRY with an uncontrollable appetite.

-Protein takes more work to metabolize in the body than other nutrients.
-This means your body is working harder to break down and assimilate protein which improves metabolic function, leads to feelings of fullness, and stabilizes your energy and blood sugar levels.
+While your body is working hard to break down and assimilate protein, it is also improving metabolic function, providing a feeling of fullness, and stabilizing your energy and blood sugar levels.

 How Much Protein do you Need?

 Even if you’re not experiencing any symptoms associated with inadequate protein intake, it’s always a good thing to know if you’re meeting your targets.